tencentyun/intlcloud-documents/product_new/存储产品中心/对象存储/开发者指南/批量处理/管理批量处理任务_intl_en.md

 ## Job Report

 You can configure whether to output a job report when creating a job.
-If yes, COS will output a job report when the job succeeds, failure, or is canceled.
+If yes, COS will output a job report when the job succeeds, fails, or is canceled.
 You can view the information on all successful or failed tasks in the job report.

 A job report contains information such as the configuration parameters and execution status of the specified task as well as name and version ID of the objects operated on, task status codes, and error description.